-We love this little comedy club just 5 minutes walk from the central station Amsterdam.
-Keep an eye on the agenda as they have some top UK talent performing here.
+We love this little comedy club just 5-minute walk from the central station in Amsterdam.
+Keep an eye on the agenda, as they have some top UK talent performing here.
 Regular comedy nights in English and Dutch.

-Perhaps less well known that the famous hotel above it, the Toomler is a lovely little comedy venue under the Hilton Hotel in Oud Zuid.
-No hair and peace bed protests here though as it is all out great stand up.
-There are a lot of Dutch performers here, but the link below will show you the international comedians at the Toomler.
+Perhaps less well known than the famous hotel above it, the Toomler is a lovely little comedy venue under the Hilton Hotel in Oud Zuid.
+No hair and peace bed protests here though, as it is all out great stand-up.
+There are a lot of Dutch performers here, but the link below will show you the international comedians at the Toomer.